Yerevan Hosted the Concours Mondial de Bruxelles for the First Time

 Armenian wine and mezze spread on a table in a Yerevan restaurant

-Yerevan is hosting the Concours Mondial de Bruxelles (CMB) for the first time from 19 to 23 May 2026 — a landmark moment for Armenia’s winemaking industry and a signal to international buyers that the country’s bottles deserve serious attention.
+Yerevan hosted the Concours Mondial de Bruxelles (CMB) for the first time from 19 to 23 May 2026 — a landmark moment for Armenia’s winemaking industry and a signal to international buyers that the country’s bottles deserve serious attention.

-The 33rd edition of the CMB Red and White Wines Session brings approximately 400 wine professionals to the Armenian capital, including 120 wine buyers and around 200 journalists, sommeliers, and bloggers representing 65 countries.
-Over the course of the week, 8,000 wines entered from producers worldwide will be evaluated through blind tastings by an exclusively professional panel — the same rigorous format the competition has applied since its founding in Belgium in 1994.
+The 33rd edition of the CMB Red and White Wines Session brought approximately 400 wine professionals to the Armenian capital, including 120 wine buyers and around 200 journalists, sommeliers, and bloggers representing 65 countries.
+Over the course of the week, 8,000 wines entered from producers worldwide were evaluated through blind tastings by an exclusively professional panel — the same rigorous format the competition has applied since its founding in Belgium in 1994.

 Why Armenia, why now